ystaggl/PiP-for-MPV/README.md

 A script that allows MPV to run in Picture-in-Picture mode, with other quality of life functionality

 # Usage
-Runs as a separate to MPV, just run the exe (or ahk, if you have AutoHotKey installed) file, and it should work immediately
+Runs separately to MPV, just run the exe (or .py), and it should work immediately

 Simply press the hotkeys while scroll lock is on to run the respective scripts